 Tip #3: Strollers do more than just walking.
 They can become your barre for pulses or your uphill sled push!
 Think outside the box.

 Tip #4: Sometimes self care means not moving a whole lot.
 If at all.
 Sit with your child, be present in this moment.
 One day, you’ll remember these times longingly.

 #2 Join The FitOn Like a Mom Challenge

 Speaking of exercise, want to join a fitness challenge designed specifically for busy moms?
 Consider joining the FitOn Like a Mom Challenge.
 This challenge was designed to fit into even your craziest days to give you the self-care you need to power through your never-ending to-do list, have the energy you need to keep up with your kids, and refill your cup without reaching for another cup of coffee.
-Work out with fellow Mamas Bree and Christine, get the kiddos in on a Family Flow, and don’t forget to sprinkle in some moments of Zen with some grounding meditations.
+Work out with the moms of FitOn, and get the kiddos in on a Family Flow.

 #3 Fit In 20 Minutes of Quiet Time